Welcome to SJAstro.org |

 sky (concentric circles, 0.5° and 2.0° diameter).
 It's

 Here's a print-ready, blank PDF log sheet based on Harvard Pennington's sequence from his book, The Year-Round Messier Marathon Field Guide, which is not only an excellent primer on the Messier Marathon itself, but also on the use of the geometric method for easily finding the objects manually.
 It's useful not just for the Marathon, but any time of the year searching for Messier objects, and ultimately, the method can be applied to any celestial object.
 The log sheet can also be used any time of the year.
 The sequence won't change, but the starting point will, and a changing block of objects will not be visible depending on the position of the sun.
-The publisher of the book, Willmann-Bell, ceased operation in 2020, but on August 16, 2021, the AAS announced its acquisition of Willmann-Bell's assets and their titles will be available at Sky & Telescope's online store.
+The publisher of the book, Willmann-Bell, ceased operation in 2020, but on August 16, 2021, the AAS announced its acquisition of Willmann-Bell's assets and their titles are now available at Sky & Telescope's online store.
+Unfortunately, the guide seems to be perpetually out of stock.
+Perhaps another bookseller, like Amazon, will have it.

 While the sequence on the log provides a sensible plan of attack based on setting times in the beginning and then rise times later on, it needn't be followed slavishly.
-Note that on my 2010 log, eleven objects were seen out-of-order before the end of astronomical twilight by taking advantage of them being relatively bright (similarly so for the 2022 test run).
+Note that on my 2010 log, eleven objects were seen out-of-order before the end of astronomical twilight by taking advantage of them being relatively bright (similarly so for my 2022 or 2023 test runs; in my advancing years, I just don't have the stamina I did back in 2010).
 I've also discovered that when there's trouble finding a given object, don't linger too long on it.
 Instead, move on to the next object or two, then come back a little later after clearing one's mind of the difficult object.